 And as of Feb.
 1st, 2017, visitors from 40 countries can apply for e-visas for Vietnam.

 Tip: For pricing and itinerary comparisons, check with your cruise liner for their tour packages and make a comparison with the tour operators offering private tours.
-There usually is more option compared to a standard cookie-cutter tour.
+There usually are more options compared to a standard cookie-cutter tour.